cloudant-labs/cloudant-introduction-course/Part 07 - HTTP API Basics.md

 Understanding the HTTP API helps you grasp the relationship between your code and the Cloudant service.

-The URLS are hierarchical: service/database/document
+The URLS are hierarchical: service/database/document or service/database/endpoint

-and the HTTP methods act as "verbs" defining the action to be done.
+The HTTP methods act as "verbs" defining the action to be done.

 All actions can be triggered using simple HTTP API calls, from the command-line or from your code and so can be easily scripted.